 A "custodial group" is one affiliated with an institution, where at least one person is below the age of majority and that minor is not accompanied by his/her parent or legal guardian.
 This could include, but is not limited to, school groups, Scout/Guide troops, church groups, cadets and community youth groups.
 When you make your reservation to hike the Chilkoot Trail, please declare your party as a custodial group.
 Parks Canada has developed specific Guidelines for Custodial Groups hiking the Chilkoot Trail.

 Plan your hike and choose your campgrounds keeping the abilities of your weakest group members in mind.

 When hiking, members of large groups can easily become separated from each other.
 It is important to ensure that everyone in your group is accounted for at all times -- slower hikers should not be left behind to catch up later.

 Consider having a leader or experienced group member designated to bring up the rear to act as a “tail sweep”.
 Alternately, split your group into smaller hiking parties that hike together in tight formation.

 Please show consideration for your fellow hikers and the park environment by respecting group size restrictions.
 Use of multiple bookings to circumvent group size restrictions is unacceptable and may result in loss of Permits.

 Chilkoot bear safety protocols require that everyone cook and eat at the campground cooking shelters.
-As space in the cooking shelters is limited, large groups need to be well organized when preparing and eating meals and ensure that they do not dominate the cooking shelters to the exclusion of others.
+As space in the cooking shelters is limited, large groups need to be well organized when preparing and eating meals and ensure that they do not dominate the cooking shelters.
 Breaking into smaller cooking groups and cycling through the shelters is an option to consider.
-As a large group you must take extra care to ensure that you leave the cooking shelters and campsites clean and that all of your attractants are securely stored at all times.
+As a large group you must take extra care to ensure that you leave the cooking shelters and campsites clean and that your attractants are securely stored at all times.